Shippable Server builds

-To set up Custom nodes, sign in to Shippable Server and follow instructions here.
+To set up BYON nodes, sign in to Shippable Server and follow instructions here.

-You can choose to disable Custom nodes by unchecking the Enable custom nodes (users can attach always-running nodes to their subscription).
-When disabled, your Custom nodes will not be used to run any jobs.
+You can choose to disable BYON nodes by toggling the Enable BYON node pools option.
+When disabled, your BYON nodes will not be used to run any jobs.

 You will need to click Save & Restart Services after making your choice.